Solving the Dirichlet problem for the Monge-Amp\`ere equation using neural networks: Summary and conclusions

 We have discussed and illustrated neural networks as an ansatz for solving the Dirichlet problem for the Monge-Amp\`ere equation.
 We have devised two approaches: a first approach based on a modified loss function constructed by adding a term to the loss function which penalizes non-convexity, and a second approach based on input convex neural networks.
 The first approach is applicable in two dimensions while, in theory, the second approach applies in all dimensions.
 The methods, and in particular the method based on input convex neural networks, are illustrated in a set of examples covering several dimensions of complexity.

 Our numerical illustrations show that deep input convex neural networks provide a good ansatz for solving the Dirichlet problem for the Monge-Amp\`ere equation.
 The convexity of the network with respect to the input variable guarantees that the unique convex solution is approximated.
 In our comparison this network architecture turned out to give a far more accurate result than an ansatz of the type used in \cite{BeNy} which, naturally, is more applicable for linear problems.
-For smooth source functions and boundary data the accuracy of the method based on input convex neural networks is excellent.
+For smooth source functions and boundary data the accuracy of the method based on input convex neural networks is very high, especially compared with previous neural network based works such as \cite{BeNy}.

 Singularities of the source function lying on the boundary can decrease accuracy and efficiency, but this can be remedied by choosing more collocation points near the singularity, as was seen in Examples \ref{source_blowup1} and \ref{surface_of_sphere}.
 Discontinuities of the source function also have a negative effect on the accuracy, as we have seen in Example \ref{discont_source}.
 Increasing the number of points near the discontinuities prevents efficient training in this situation.
 Instead, the accuracy can be improved by increasing the number of points throughout the domain.